-LLL is the second volume in the Red Poppies Campaign (RPC) system for gaming World War I battles.
-Ownership of volume one, The Battles for Ypres, is NOT required to play LLL; everything you need to play LLL is in this box.
-LLL offers the same rules as The Battles for Ypres except that section 12, the Ypres scenarios and campaigns, has been used for Volume 1 errata, while section 13, the Limanowa scenarios and campaigns, has been added.
+AA is the third volume in the Red Poppies Campaign (RPC) system for gaming World War I battles.
+Ownership of previous volumes, The Battles for Ypres and/or Last Laurels at Limanowa, is NOT required to play AA; everything you need to play AA is in this box.
+AA offers the same rules as The Battles for Ypres and Last Laurels at Limanowa except that sections 12 and 13, the scenarios and campaigns for volumes I and II, are intentionally left blank while section 14, the AA scenarios and campaigns, has been added.